José Manuel Rodrigues (politician)

 José Manuel de Sousa Rodrigues (born 13 July 1960) is a Portuguese journalist and politician, from the CDS – People's Party.
-Since 2019, he is the President of the Legislative Assembly of Madeira.
+From 2019 until 2025, he served as the President of the Legislative Assembly of Madeira.

-He was successively elected as member of the Legislative Assembly of Madeira since 1996.
+He was successively elected as a member of the Legislative Assembly of Madeira since 1996.
 He was parliamentary leader several times.

 In 2009, he was elected as a member of the Assembly of the Republic, being re-elected in the early elections of June 2011.
 Here, he served as vice-president of the CDS-PP Parliamentary group.

 In 2019, José Manuel Rodrigues was elected President of the Legislative Assembly of Madeira for the XII legislature (2019–2023).
 In 2023, he was re-elected President of the Legislative Assembly of Madeira for the XIII legislature.

 After the 2025 Madeiran regional election, José Manuel Rodrigues formed a coalition with the Social Democratic Party (PSD), becoming Regional Secretary for the Economy in the regional government, leaving the post of President of the Legislative Assembly of Madeira.